CubedProgrammer/linux_utility/README.md

 No command line arguments.
 ### cpbar
 Copies a file.
 The first argument is source and second argument is destination.
+Or, the last argument is the directory to copy to, all other files will be copied to it.

 Shows a progress bar for large files.
 ### cpick